Graduate and Postdoc Trainees

 Dawn O’Neal

 Dawn O'NealDawn’s predoctoral research took a comparative approach to investigating potential mechanisms (e.g., immune function) mediating the evolution of sex differences in migratory behavior in the dark-eyed junco (Junco hyemalis).
 Specifically, her research dealt with the effect of environment (i.e. winter climate and recent warming events) on wintering birds and their decisions regarding choice of winter location and the effects of this choice on winter health and survival.
 Dawn completed her PhD in 2010 and was a postdoctoral researcher at the University of Georgia.
-She is currently the Vice President and Executive Director of Audubon Delta, the joint Louisiana, Arkansas, and Mississippi branch of the National Audubon Society for bird conservation.
+She was the Vice President and Executive Director of Audubon Delta, the joint Louisiana, Arkansas, and Mississippi branch of the National Audubon Society for bird conservation, and is currently the CEO and Founder of New Dawn Distilling.

 Mayté Ruiz